ASoldo/rust_ml_ai/README.md

 - No CUDA devices: set `--cpu`, confirm drivers, or run the vector add sanity check.
 - NVDEC errors: confirm the camera really outputs H.264 and that FFmpeg was built with CUDA.
 - CUDA kernel errors: rebuild with `--verbose` to capture stack traces, verify `libtorch_cuda*.so` preload works (`vision` automatically attempts to load them when CUDA mode is selected).
-- High latency: raise the worker queue depth or lower inference resolution via `--detector-width/--detector-height`.
+- High latency: lower inference resolution via `--detector-width/--detector-height`, reduce `--batch-size`, or keep `--processors` at 1 on underpowered GPUs.

 ## Licensing
 - The workspace is distributed under MIT (see `LICENSE`).
 Honor third-party licenses for CUDA, FFmpeg, OpenCV, LibTorch, and any model checkpoints.